Allano256/restaurant_app/README.md

 1. Log into your account in github

-2. Go to the repository of css-html-project
+2. Go to the repository of restaurant_app

 3. Click on the code button,and copy your preffered clone link.